anirudhr95/Inferential-statistics-Test-a-perpetual-phenomenon/README.md

 # Test-a-perpetual-phenomenon---Udacity
-This project uses Inferential statistics (Mainly t-statistics) to test if there is a significant different i.e if there is a phenomenon.
+This project uses Inferential statistics (Mainly t-statistics) to test if there is a significant different in different version of Stroop test i.e if there is a phenomenon.
 'UdacityAssignment.pdf' contains the report on Stroop tests.

 [Stroop test](https://faculty.washington.edu/chudler/java/ready.html).